kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE FORGET might be broken
 * TODO Can't use EXEC in code so need another way to trigger stack eval.
 Make EXEC to take a count of strings?

+* DONE? fix loading more than a single block of file storage via BREAD

 * TODO add more editing features
 * TODO fix editor bugs
 * TODO fix editor issues